stavnstrup/wikidev-howto/README.md

 The Wiki instance with application pages and data is done using the Wiki Automation Tool (WAT), which create a bunch of application pages, form, reports etc based on a semantic datamodel, which describes all concepts and properties of the datamodel.

+The WAT tool is a Python script and depend on the following Python libraries **FIX ME**, which must be installed using the command **FIX ME**.

+The WAT tool can be fetched from the git repository at https://tide.act.nato.int/git/tide/wat

+This note works with commit 56594b3c59 from Mar 8, 2019.

-To setup the NISP Wiki, you need a development directory, where you must create three subdirectories: one for the wat tool, one for the NISP domain and a Data directory, where credentials and an intermediate representation of the data model and eventually data are located.
+To setup the NISP Wiki, you need a development directory, where you must create two subdirectories: one for the wat tool and one for the NISP domain.

       --wikidev
            |------ nisp
            |------ wat
-           |------ Data

 This can be done in the following steps: